Skip to main content

 -x -- Unary negation (alias: neg)

-You can use the following functions in select, filter, dimensions, and measures clauses.
+You can use the following functions in SELECT, WHERE, GROUP BY clauses, and aggregate measures.

 -- Date/time functions